UKEIAM/manners/README.md

 ## About

-**MANNERS** (*Missing Adjusted Normalization for Network Error Reduction Strategy*) is a novel loss normalization approach for representation learning when faced with large quantities of missing data in multivariate datasets.
-The idea is to not solely rely on missing data imputation but instead leveraging missing data as a potential resource of information.
+**MANNERS** (*Missing Adjusted Normalization and Nullity Encoding Representation Strategy*) is a novel strategy of (a) missing mask encoding, (b) loss masking and (c) loss normalization via macro avergaing.
+MANNERS is an approach for reconstruction-based representation learning when faced with large quantities of missing data in multivariate datasets.
+The idea is to not solely rely on missing data imputation but instead leverage missing data as a potential resource of information and incorporate it into the training pipeline.

-MANNERS takes an elementwise loss and a binary missing mask indicating non-missing data points as input.
-The loss is mask at missing data points and the averaged across non-missing data points per variable.
+The missing mask is a binary tensor indicating observed data points.
+Mask encoding can be achieved via adding it to the reconstruction task, e.g., with binary cross-entropy (as done in this repo).
+The mask can be stacked on top of the input or given as condition.
+The MANNERS loss masking (b) and normalization (c) takes an elementwise loss and the missing mask as input.
+The loss is mask at missing data points and than averaged across observed data points per variable.
 Finally a weighted sum of variable losses is calculated for the total loss.
-Here, rebalancing is applied, such that each variables contributes equally to the total loss.
-This way, signal from sparse variables is not loss in the training objective.
-By loss masking, models can learn patterns of missingness that benefit the training objective or downstream task performance.
+Here, rebalancing is applied, such that each variable contributes equally to the total loss.
+This way, signal from sparse variables is not lost in the training objective.
+By loss masking and encoding the missing mask, models can learn patterns of missingness that benefit the training objective or downstream task performance.

-The MANNERS code as a PyTorch module can be found at [src/manners.py](src/manners.py) and is stated below
+The MANNERS loss code as a PyTorch module can be found at [src/manners_loss.py](src/manners_loss.py) and is stated below

 ```
 import torch

-class MANNERS(torch.nn.Module):
+class MANNERSLoss(torch.nn.Module):
     """
-    Computes MANNERS (Missing Adjusted Normalization for Network Error Reduction Strategy).
+    Computes MANNERS (Missing Adjusted Normalization and Nullity Encoding Representation Strategy) loss.
 An element-wise loss is masked for missing values.
-    If `mode` is 'macro', the average loss is taken across all non-missing data points.
-If `mode` is 'micro', the average loss is taken per channel.
+    If `mode` is 'micro', the average loss is taken across all observed data points.
+If `mode` is 'macro', the average loss is taken per channel.
-    Afterwards, each channel contributes equally to the total loss, regardless of the number of non-missing data points in that channel.
+    Afterwards, each channel contributes equally to the total loss, regardless of the number of observed data points in that channel.
 This way,
-    the loss is not biased towards channels with more non-missing data points. 'micro' mode is used in the publication.
+    the loss is not biased towards channels with more observed data points. 'macro' mode is the recommended setting.

     Args:
         mode (str, optional): The mode of normalization.
-Can be either 'micro' for averaging per channel, or 'macro' for averaging across all non-missing data points.
+Can be either 'micro' for averaging across all observed data points, or 'macro' for averaging per channel.
-         Defaults to 'micro'.
+         Defaults to 'macro'.
     """
-    def __init__(self, mode: str = 'micro'):
+    def __init__(self, mode: str = 'macro'):
-        super(MANNERS, self).__init__()
+        super(MANNERSLoss, self).__init__()
         available_modes = ['micro', 'macro']
         if mode not in available_modes:
             raise ValueError(f"Mode '{mode}' is not supported.
 Available modes are {available_modes}")